KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 This is using the official SOAP implementation [here](https://github.com/nikhilvyas/SOAP/blob/bbce86e890d3b697380f4376acb600c2d6c3d203/soap.py).

-At update frequency 10, SOAP outperforms Shampoo, and matches Muon in terms of the final loss, but has significant wallclock and memory overhead.

 Based on conversations with the authors, it is likely that a future SOAP implementation will significantly reduce the wallclock overhead.

 I swept the following hyperparameters: